-10.2.13 Development plans should:
+10.3.1 Development plans should:

-- establish the strategic role to be performed by the main centres in the retail hierarchy; - set out measures to reinvigorate particular centres, as appropriate; - set out detailed policies to achieve vital, attractive and viable centres; - allocate sites for new retail and leisure facilities and other uses best located in town centres, where there is assessed to be a quantitative or qualitative need using the sequential approach; - include a criteria based policy against which proposals coming forward on unallocated sites can be judged; and - set out policies for primary and secondary frontages, where appropriate.
+- establish a local retail hierarchy which identifies the nature, type and strategic role to be performed by retail and commercial centres; - set out measures to reinvigorate particular centres, as appropriate, including linking to centre-wide strategies, masterplans and place plans; - promote vibrant, attractive and viable retail and commercial centres; - identify the boundaries of retail and commercial centres contained within the hierarchy on the proposals map; - allocate sites for retail and commercial centre uses where there is assessed to be a quantitative or qualitative need and where size and scale are in accord with the retail strategy.
+Sites should be identified using the sequential approach and, where appropriate, assessed for their impact on other centres; - include a criteria based policy against which proposals coming forward on unallocated sites can be judged; - set out policies for primary and secondary areas, where appropriate; - develop policies which deal flexibly with changes to existing buildings; - include policies relating to future development on existing retail sites to protect them from inappropriate development and to control and manage the release of unwanted retail sites to other uses; and - monitor the health of retail centres to assess the effectiveness of policies.